BharathkumarRangaraj/NetflixGPT/README.md

 -embedded youtube video and made it autoplay and mute -add movielists in secondary component
 -added movie cards & store .
+-added chatgpt api
+-stored the movie list in store